wso2-attic/choreo-examples/ipaas/micro-integrator/JMS-consumer-and-producer/README.md

 ## Setting up additional configurations
 - JMS transport details should be added to the deployment.toml
 - Create new deployment.toml file in the project root if it not present
-- Add the following JMS sender and receiver configurations accordingly
+- Add/Edit the following JMS sender and receiver configurations accordingly
 ```
 [[transport.jms.sender]]
 name = "myQueueSender"